pyxtal.wyckoff_site module

 Parameters:

-• mol – a pyxtal_molecule object
+• mol (pyxtal_molecule) – A pyxtal_molecule object that describes the molecule.

-• wp – a Wyckoff_position object
+• wp (Wyckoff_position) – A Wyckoff_position object defining the symmetry of the site.

 encode()[source]

-transform dict to 1D vector [x, y, z, or1, or2, or3, rotor1, rotor2, .etc]
+transform dict to 1D vector [wp_id, x, y, z, or1, or2, or3, rotor1, rotor2, .etc]

 classmethod from_1D_dicts(dicts)[source]